 If Samsung decides to push an official version of Android Pie to Galaxy S7 models, we'll almost certainly hear about it ahead of time.

-The company could trot out a beta (it recently included select Galaxy A models in the Pie beta program) ahead of the final release.
+The company could trot out a beta (it included select Galaxy A models in the Pie beta program) ahead of the final release.